ronaldo0010/Mitigating-SYN-Flood/README.md

 ## P4 programmable data plane
 Programmable data planes (PDP) enables network operators with a tool to change/modify the purpose of a network switch.

-Traditionally a SDN would handle packet forwarding but with a PDP the hardware gets utilized for this purpose with a significant increase in performance [Jacobs, 2019].

-### PPPP - Alien communication or revolutionary developer tool?
+### PPPP - Alien communication or new data plane tool?
 The acronym PPPP stands for Programming Protocol-Independent Packet Processors.
 P4 is a programming language for controlling packet forwarding planes in network devices.
 It is open source and maintained by the P4 Language Consortium (https://p4.org/).

 ### Putting the pro in programmable - advantages of PDP
 * Check and modify packet headers s.t custom requirements [Gao, 2021].
 * Encapsulate and forward packets with a non-IP protocol defined via an IP network [Jacobs, 2019].
 * Utilize hardware speeds (100 Gb/s) to perform tasks.
-* Load balancing, limiting ingress (?) speeds, comms with other devices via controller [Geo, 2021].
+* Load balancing, comms with other devices via controller [Geo, 2021].
 * More Cost-effective (time and monetary) than purpose spesific chips.
 * Adaptable for new application scenarios.
+* Apply resources acording to case requirements.

 ### Limitations of PDP's
-  * Although PDP is capable of doing computions it's at the expensive of throughput.
+  * Although PDP is capable of doing computions it's at the expense of throughput.
   * PDP's only supports simple arithmetic operations thus precalculations and/or approximations need to be loaded in a match-table or registers.
   * Lacks correctness verification - developers writing code for forwarding behavior on the data plane of a pdp is not as knowledgeable as the equipment manufacturer.